Memory-Efficient Chunk Processing Jump to heading

 self._flush_buffer()

 The handler enforces strict memory ceilings by capping the buffer at chunk_size records.
 Once the threshold is reached, the buffer materializes into a Polars DataFrame, serializes to disk using ZSTD compression, and clears for the next window.
-This pattern prevents heap fragmentation, enables parallel downstream consumption, and aligns with established Parsing & Tag Normalization Workflows by establishing a predictable, bounded data flow.
+The atomic .tmp → final rename prevents downstream consumers from reading partially written files.
+This pattern aligns with established Parsing & Tag Normalization Workflows by establishing a predictable, bounded data flow.

 Tag Normalization & Cross-Region Harmonization Jump to heading